Affiliate Disclosure: LegitDrops is reader-supported. We may earn a commission from links on this page at no cost to you.

 ❌ Cons

-• Working distance: 100mm is tight for some soldering tasks
+• Working distance: 100mm is tight for some tasks

 • No battery: Requires USB power at all times